nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Imports applicants from a [CSV](#glossary) file.

 Format: `import f/FILENAME`
-* The CSV file must be placed in the home folder of Staff-Snap.
+* The CSV file must be placed in the [home folder](#glossary) of Staff-Snap.
 * The CSV file must have the following headers: `name`, `phone`, `email`, `position` in that order, as shown below.<br>

 <img src="images/user-guide/csv_header.png" alt="mac_os_warning">

 * The fields of the columns must satisfy the [parameter constraints](#command-parameters-1) for `NAME`, `PHONE`, `EMAIL`, and `POSITION` respectively.
+* The CSV file must not contain [duplicate applicants](#duplicate-applicants).
+* The CSV file must not contain applicants that are already in Staff-Snap.
 * A sample CSV file can be found [here](demo.csv).

 Example: